contextgeneric/cgp-patterns/content/error-handling.md

 # }
 ```

-In the new code, we refactored `ValidateTokenIsNotExpired` to make use of
-`CanRaiseError<ErrAuthTokenHasExpired>`, with `ErrAuthTokenHasExpired`
+In the updated code, we refactored `ValidateTokenIsNotExpired` to use `CanRaiseError<ErrAuthTokenHasExpired>`, with `ErrAuthTokenHasExpired` implementing only `Debug`.
+Additionally, we use the provider `UseAnyhowError` from `cgp-error-anyhow`, which implements `ProvideErrorType` by setting `Error` to `anyhow::Error`.

-only implementing `Debug`.
-We also define the provider `UseAnyhowError`, which implements `ProvideErrorType`
-by setting `Error` to `anyhow::Error`.
-Inside the component wiring for `MockAppComponents`, we wire up `ErrorTypeComponent`
-with `UseAnyhowError`, and `ErrorRaiserComponent` with `DebugAnyhowError`.
-Inside the context-specific implementation `AuthTokenExpiryFetcher<MockApp>`,
-we can use `anyhow::Error` directly, since Rust already knows that the type of
+In the component wiring for `MockAppComponents`, we wire up `ErrorTypeComponent` with `UseAnyhowError` and `ErrorRaiserComponent` with `DebugAnyhowError`.
+In the context-specific implementation `AuthTokenExpiryFetcher<MockApp>`, we can now use `anyhow::Error` directly, since Rust already knows that `MockApp::Error` is the same type as `anyhow::Error`.
-`MockApp::Error` is `anyhow::Error`.

 ## Conclusion

-In this chapter, we have gone through a high level overview of how the approach
-for error handling in CGP is very different from how error handling is typically
-done in Rust.
-By making use of abstract error types with `HasErrorType`, we are
-able to implement providers that are generic over the concerete error type
-used by an application.
-By raising error sources using `CanRaiseError`, we can
-implement context-generic error raisers that workaround the limitations of
-non-overlapping impls, and work with source errors that only implement traits
-like `Debug`.

-Nevertheless, error handling is a complex topic of its own, and the CGP abstractions
-like `HasErrorType` and `CanRaiseError` can only serve as the foundation to tackle
-this complex problem.
-There are a few more details related to error handling, which we will cover
-in the next chapters, before we can be ready to handle errors in real world
-applications.
+In this chapter, we provided a high-level overview of how error handling in CGP differs significantly from traditional error handling done in Rust.
+By utilizing abstract error types with `HasErrorType`, we can create providers that are generic over the concrete error type used by an application.
+The `CanRaiseError` trait allows us to implement context-generic error raisers, overcoming the limitations of non-overlapping implementations and enabling us to work with source errors that only implement traits like `Debug`.

+However, error handling is a complex subject, and CGP abstractions such as `HasErrorType` and `CanRaiseError` are just the foundation for addressing this complexity.
+There are additional details related to error handling that we will explore in the upcoming chapters, preparing us to handle errors effectively in real-world applications.